 In 2001, Morgan Freeman starred as Alex Cross in a film adaptation of Along Came a Spider, and Tyler Perry also played the character in the 2012 film Alex Cross.
 A film adaptation of Patterson’s middle-grade novel Middle School: The Worst Years of My Life was released in theaters in October 2016.

-James Patterson has donated more than one million books to students, emphasizing some of the most under-resourced schools and youth programs in the country.
-In 2015, Patterson donated $1.75 million to public school libraries throughout the United States, $1 million to independent bookstores, and a further $250,000 in holiday bonuses to individual bookstore employees.
-He also gave $1 million to independent bookstores in 2014.
+James Patterson has donated more than one million books to students, focusing on some of the most under-resourced schools and youth programs in the country.
+To date, he has donated $7.25 million to school and classroom libraries throughout the United States, and $2.1 million to independent bookstores and employees.

-In May 2015, Patterson launched a new children’s book imprint at Little, Brown, called JIMMY Patterson, that is unwaveringly focused on one goal: turning kids into lifelong readers.
+In May 2015, Patterson launched a children’s book imprint at Little, Brown—JIMMY Patterson—that is unwaveringly focused on one goal: turning kids into lifelong readers.
 This imprint also provides resources, strategies, and programs to serve teachers, parents, librarians, and booksellers.
 Patterson invests proceeds from the sales of JIMMY Patterson Books in pro-reading initiatives.

 He lives in Palm Beach with his wife, Sue, and his son, Jack.

 The Patterson Family Foundation has given over $26 million to the alma maters of James and Sue Patterson: Vanderbilt University, Manhattan College, and the University of Wisconsin.